 Currently, there is one fee for all three firearm hunts.
 The fee schedule is:

-- Program Participant Volunteers: Credited free reduction.
-See 2019-2020 Rules/Hunting Criteria for details about obtaining a credited fee reduction.
+Program Participant Volunteers: Credited fee reduction – *see 2020 rules/hunting criteria for details about obtaining a credited fee reduction.

 Entry Forms can be completed and submitted from the BCCD website.
 Applicants need to complete all the required information on the entry form to be eligible.
 The forms can also be completed and submitted by stopping in at the BCCD office and completing the entry form in person, or pick-up a copy of the form at the office and submit by mail using a return receipt postal system option.

 Please note: Entries completed and submitted from the BCCD website will be sent a verification e-mail to confirm it was received.
-All entry forms must be received before 3:00 p.m. on Monday, July 29, 2019 to be eligible for the lottery drawing held on Friday, August 2, 2019 between 11:00 a.m. and 1:00 p.m.
+All entry forms must be received before 3:00 p.m. on Monday, July 27th, 2020 to be eligible for the lottery drawing held on Friday, July 31st, 2020 between 11:00 a.m. and 1:00 p.m. at the BCCD Administration Office located at 603 North Appleton Road in Belvidere.